Chemical modeling for predicting the abundances of certain aldimines and amines in hot cores: Results and Discussions

 \subsection{${C_2H_5N}$ Isomeric Group}

-Five isomers belong to this isomeric group (Fig. 5): E-ethanimine, Z-ethanimine, ethenamine, N-methylmethanimine and aziridine.
+Five isomers belong to this isomeric group (Figure 5): E-ethanimine, Z-ethanimine, ethenamine, N-methylmethanimine and aziridine.
 Out of these five isomers, recently, both the conformers (E and Z) of ethanimine ($\mathrm{CH_3CHNH}$) had been detected in Sgr B2 \citep{loom13}.
 From our quantum chemical calculation, we found that E-ethanimine is energetically more stable ($4.35$ KJ/mol by using MP2/6-311G++(d,p) and $1.2$ KJ/mol by using G4 composite method) than Z-ethanimine. \cite{quan16} and \cite{loom13} obtained an energy difference of $4.60$ KJ/mol and $4.24$ KJ/mol respectively between these two conformers.
 We have shown the enthalpy of formation values for all the species in Table 2 along with the experimentally obtained values, where available.
 Our calculated enthalpies of formation using B3LYP/6-31G(d,p) method are in good agreement with the experimentally obtained values of E-ethanimine, n-methylmethanimine and Aziridine.
-For a better assessment, in Fig. 6, we show the enthalpy of formation with the molecule number noted in Table 2 and Fig. 5 for $\rm{C_2H_5N}$ isomeric group.
+For a better assessment, in Figure 6, we show the enthalpy of formation with the molecule number noted in Table 2 and Figure 5 for $\rm{C_2H_5N}$ isomeric group.
 Clearly, E-ethanimine has the minimum enthalpy of formation followed by Z-ethanimine.
 The energy difference between these two is smaller than the other isomers of this isomeric group.
-Observed isomers are marked as green circle in Fig. 6 and Fig. 7 and the unobserved are marked by red circle.\\
+Observed isomers are marked as green circles and the unobserved are marked by red circles in Figure 6.